 A: Generally speaking, only on market stalls.
 If you purchase goods in an international mall that has standard shops, the prices will be tagged and fixed, so bartering isn’t needed 👓

-Planning to spend your holidays in Thailand is a must to know everything beforehand to have a hassle-free tour 🧐.
-The above Q&A will certainly answer almost all your queries regarding your travel to Thailand.
+When planning your holidays in Thailand, you must know most answers to your questions beforehand for a hassle-free tour 🧐 The above Q&A will answer almost all your queries regarding your travel to Thailand.

 : a combination of words with loud, harsh sounds

 : polite, respectful, or considerate in manner

 : tremendous in number; many

 Hi!
 I'm Professor Bear, your scholarly travel companion, here to take you on immersive journeys to new places.
 Join me as I delve into history and provide detailed tours and guides for an unforgettable travel experience of your life.